ronoktanvir/overseer/README.md

 ## A 0.5B parameter model learns to infer the hidden strategies of 7 AI agents in a deception game trained purely on binary reward from public signals alone.
 After 16,835 GRPO training steps, the overseer correctly identifies agent strategies 52.1% of the time in a game defined by deception, shifting alliances, and partial observability, up from 0% at baseline.

 **Statement 1: Multi-Agent Interactions**
-- Fleet AI: Scalable Oversight — *One small model (0.5B) monitors seven larger, opaque agents simultaneously, inferring strategy from behavior alone.*
+- (WON 🏆 ) Fleet AI: Scalable Oversight — *One small model (0.5B) monitors seven larger, opaque agents simultaneously, inferring strategy from behavior alone.*
 - Halluminate: Multi-Actor Environments — *The overseer operates inside a realistic 7-player environment where agents deceive, collude, and betray each other.*

 ## Why This Matters